Manhattan Waterfront Greenway: Harlem River Greenway

 Partially following the route of the old Harlem River Speedway, the Harlem River Greenway is the shortest portion of the Manhattan Waterfront Greenway and is completely uninterrupted, running north through lower Highbridge Park from 155th Street, at the north end of Harlem, to Dyckman Street in northern Manhattan.
 It lies between the Harlem River and Harlem River Drive.
 Users of the East River Greenway must use ordinary streets through East Harlem to reach this portion.
 A bike lane in Dyckman Street through Inwood connects to Inwood Hill Park and the Hudson River Greenway via a 2015 bike ramp at the western end of Dyckman Street.

 A second, shorter Harlem River Greenway is in Harlem River Park, running from about 133rd Street in the south to 145th Street in the north.
 Access to the greenway is via walkways at 135th, 139th, and 142nd streets.
 The city has proposed to extend Harlem River Park south to 125th Street, where the greenway could connect to the East River Greenway; also to extend Harlem River Greenway north, into the Bronx.

+Economic Impacts

+The Manhattan Waterfront Greenway, particularly the Hudson River Park Section, has significantly contributed to the economic development of part of Manhattan.
+It has increased local real estate values, tourism and business investment, promoting the Manhattan Waterfront area.

+For property value and neighborhood development: The Benefits of Hudson River Park found that investments in Hudson River Park generate numerous economic returns for New York city.
+Building on an earlier 2008 study shows the park’s influence on property values, employment, tourism development and property taxes along Manhattan’s far west side/ The report noted that the park helped transform those old factories into a valuable area for investing.

+Development and revitalization

+As derelict buildings were cleared and the West Side Highway was rebuilt at ground level, the inland properties became more desirable.
+A pair of condominium towers designed by Richard Meier at Perry Street in the West Village was one of the first signs of change.
+Developers have spent billions of dollars transforming neighborhoods along the park, attracting companies such as IAV, a digital media firm, and Google to new towers facing the river.
+Hudson River Park draws 17 million visits a year.
+Recent projects have continued to expand the park’s amenities.